KnowageLabs/Knowage-Documentation/functionalities-guide/Network/ka_dev_network.rst

  Syntax for tooltip,an edge/nodes property.

-   Where OBJ PROPERTY property is the name of the property (for example id) and PROPERTY LABEL TEXT is the text youíll see as label of the property in the tooltip.
+   Where OBJ PROPERTY property is the name of the property (for example id) and PROPERTY LABEL TEXT is the text you‚Äôll see as label of the property in the tooltip.
 You can find the list of available properties here: `http://cytoscapeweb. cytoscape.org/documentation/visual_style <http://cytoscapeweb.cytoscape.org/documentation/visual_style>`__